mingfang/terraform-provider-k8s/site/k8s_storage_k8s_io_v1beta1_volume_attachment/README.md

 ######  TypeString

 volumeMode defines if a volume is intended to be used with a formatted filesystem or to remain in raw block state.
 Value of Filesystem is implied when not included in spec.
-This is a beta feature.
 ## vsphere_volume

 VsphereVolume represents a vSphere volume attached and mounted on kubelets host machine